Izumo Taisha information

 The current appearance of the main shrine dates from 1744.
-The main hall is currently undergoing one of its periodic rebuildings, and until May 2013 the deity will take up residence in a temporary shrine in front of the main hall.
+The main hall has recently undergone one of its periodic rebuildings, ending in May 2013, to be done again in another 60 years.

 The shrine is dedicated to Ōkuninushi, who, according to tradition, ceded control over Izumo to the sun goddess' line – he did this on the condition that a huge temple would be built in his honour, one that would reach as high as the heavens.
 Long revered as a bringer of good fortune, Ōkuninushi is worshipped as the god of marriage, and visitors to the shrine summon the deity by clapping four times rather than the usual two.